sjmoran/curl-image-enhancement/README.md

    Repository links for the paper <i>CURL: Neural Curve Layers for Global Image Enhancement</i>.
 In this repository you will find a link to the code and information of the datasets.
 Please raise a Github issue if you need assistance of have any questions on the research.
 </p>

 **_BATCH SIZE:_ Note this code is designed for a batch size of 1.
 It needs re-engineered to support higher batch sizes.
-Using higher batch sizes is not supported currently and could lead to artefacts.
+Using higher batch sizes is not supported currently.
 To replicate our reported results please use a batch size of 1 only.**

 ### [[Paper]](https://arxiv.org/pdf/1911.13175)  [[Supplementary]](https://sjmoran.github.io/pdfs/CURL_supplementary.pdf) [[Video]](https://youtu.be/66FnRfDR_Oo) [[Poster]](https://sjmoran.github.io/pdfs/CURL_ICPR_POSTER.pdf) [[Slides]](https://sjmoran.github.io/pdfs/DeepLPFDataBites.pdf)